Nostoc: Interactions with other organisms

 Depending on the species, Nostoc may either be free-living in their environment, or they may form relationships with the other organisms in their environment, such as plants, fungi, or other bacteria.
-Because Nostoc is able to form colonies on the surface or bare minerals, it is able to provide a more stable environment for higher vegetation in its environment.
+Because Nostoc is able to form colonies on the surface of bare minerals, it is able to provide a more stable environment for higher vegetation in its environment.
 Some species of Nostoc also form relationships with plants that lack vascular tissue such as Bryophytes because of their ability to fix nitrogen.
 Nostoc has also been found to form symbiotic associations and other relationships with other bacteria in their environment.
 Some species of Nostoc that form colonies in freshwater environments provide a habitat to other freshwater bacteria.
 Additionally, some species like N. commune and N. flageliforme form relationships with heterotrophic bacteria and actinobacteria present in their environments, likely due to the fact that they are a potential significant player in nitrogen cycling in aquatic ecosystems.